-- 1. For regular employees covered under this MOU, the District will pay one hundred percent (100%) of the premium for a universal life insurance policy approved by the Board of Harbor Commissioners.
+- 1. For regular employees covered under this MOU, the District will pay 100% of the premium for a universal life insurance policy approved by the Board of Harbor Commissioners.
 There are specific eligibility requirements by the insurance carriers to receive this benefit.
 The District's insurance carriers may not accept all applicants and, therefore, coverage may not be available or may be at a lesser denomination or an alternate type of life insurance (e.g. term). - 2.
-The face value amount of the universal life insurance policies for employees covered under this MOU, and with less than 5 years' service with the District, shall be \$50,000 if eligible.
-For employees who have at least 5 years of service with the District, the face value shall be \$100,000 if eligible.
+The face value amount of the universal life insurance policies for employees covered under this MOU, and with less than five years' service with the District, shall be \$50,000 if eligible.
+For employees who have at least five years of service with the District, the face value shall be \$100,000 if eligible.
 In the event that an employee does not qualify for the increase, then the original insurance shall remain in effect with no further benefits provided.
-For employees who receive life insurance coverage above \$50,000 the employee is responsible for paying the imputed income tax as required by the IRS.

-- 3. For retired employees who retire, with thirty (30) years of service and have reached the age of fifty (50) at the time of retirement, or with fifteen (15) years of service and have reached the age of fifty-five (55) at the time of retirement, or with ten (10) years of service and have reached the age of sixty-two (62) at the time of retirement, the District shall pay one hundred percent (100%) of the premium of the approved life insurance policy in effect at the time they are no longer employed with the District as an employee. - 4.
+For employees who receive life insurance coverage above \$50,000 the employee is responsible for paying the imputed income tax as required by the IRS. - 3.
+For retired employees who retire, with 30 years of service and have reached the age of 50 at the time of retirement, or with 15 years of service and have reached the age of 55 at the time of retirement, or with ten years of service and have reached the age of 62 at the time of retirement, the District shall pay 100% of the premium of the approved life insurance policy in effect at the time they are no longer employed with the District as an employee. - 4.
 Except for those former employees identified in subparagraph 3 above, former employees shall not be entitled to have life insurance premiums paid by the District but, if permitted by the insurance policy providers, may continue their insurance policy on their own on a direct self-pay basis between them and the insurance carrier.